-Students undertaking the VCE pathway will be able to choose one of either of the three Englishes or a combination suited to the students post school pathway aspirations; a student can study more than one English in their VCE program.
-All VCE students must complete a sequence of a minimum of 3 English units however it is recommend that the English the student selects as a Unit 1 and 2 will be followed through into Units 3 and 4 so that the student can consolidate the subject area and build upon the skills required for success in Units 3 and 4.
+Students undertaking the VCE pathway will be able to choose one of the three Englishes or a combination suited to the students post school pathway aspirations; a student can study more than one English in their VCE program.
+All VCE students must complete a sequence of a minimum of 3 English, including a unit 3 and 4 sequence.
+However it is recommended that the English the student selects as a Unit 1 and 2 will be followed through into Units 3 and 4 so that the student can consolidate the subject area and build upon the skills required for success in Units 3 and 4.